nvbn/nvbn.github.io/_posts/2015-04-04-python-html-dsl.md

 ```

 Yep, it's working, and it's a simple DSL/template language just in
-44 lines of code, thank you to Python magic methods.
+44 lines of code, thanks to Python magic methods.
 It can be used
 in more complex situations, for example &ndash; blog page:

 ```python